Salam Jassem Hussein

+In July 2024, he was promoted to Brigadier General.

 Early life

-Salam Jassem Hussein studied linguistics at university, studying English and Hebrew when the 2003 Iraqi war starts.
+Salam Jassem Hussein studied linguistics at university, studying English and Hebrew when the 2003 Iraqi war began.
 After the defeat of Saddam Hussein, Salam, against his father's wishes, entered the newly formed and Western-sponsored Iraqi army in late 2003.
 He was assigned to the Iraqi Counter-Terrorism Force (ICTF).

-In 2004, he joined the fighting during the battle of Najaf against Shia militants from the Mahdi army.
+In 2004 he joined the fighting during the battle of Najaf against Shia militants from the Mahdi army.